manussekhar/AWS_SAA_C02_Notes/RDS/RDS Backups.md

 Automatically enabled
-Daily full back - during the maintenance window Transaction logs are backed up every 5 mins
+Daily full back up - during the maintenance window Transaction logs are backed up every 5 mins
 7 days retention can be increased to 35